iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 :::

 Proving this theorem is out of scope for this post[^banach].
-However, we can think of it as saying that if a mapping contracts distances between points, it will have to take everything towards a single point.
+However, we can think of it as saying that if a mapping shrinks all distances, then eventually the image of all points will be squeezed into a single point.

 [^banach]: It is out of scope more because it is a tangent to the topic than because of any difficulty in the proof.